jolespin/veba/FAQ.md

 **13. Why did I get an `AssertionError` The following path does not exist /path/to/scaffolds\_to\_bins.tsv?**

 This means that you don't have any MAGs that meet the quality threshold.
-This is typically an empty file that yields the error.
+This is typically an empty file that throws the error.
+You could always lower the completeness or completion thresholds but this may yield lower quality results.